Altreus/colourblind/README.md

 They may be inaccurate.
 Corrections welcome.

-To use it, simply put the contents of bookmarklet.min.js into a bookmark.
+To use it, simply put the contents of bookmarklet.min.js into a bookmark or go to <https://altreus.github.io/colourblind/> to see a demo.

 This will only work on browsers that support SVG filters in CSS3 - but you don't really need to cross-browser test it for colourblindness so you only need